- Administering FlowForge

 To build the container run the following:

 docker build node-red-container -t flowforge/node-red-dashboard:3.0.2

 flowforge/node-red-dashboard:3.0.2 in the

-Stacks can be changed on a per project basis, see also the user stack documentation.
+Stacks can be changed on a per instance basis, see also the user stack documentation.